awslabs/data-on-eks/website/docs/amazon-emr-on-eks/emr-eks-cdk.md

 ### Customize

 The the entry point for this cdk blueprint is `/bin/emr-eks.ts` which instantiate a stack defined in `lib/emr-eks-blueprint-stack.ts`.
-This stack must be provided with a VPC and an array of EMR on EKS team defition and the role that will be admin of the EKS cluster.
-It can also take as options the an EKS cluster defined through `cdk-blueprints-library` and the EKS cluster name.
+This stack must be provided with a VPC and a list of EMR on EKS team defition and the role that will be admin of the EKS cluster.
+It can also take as options an EKS cluster defined through `cdk-blueprints-library` and the EKS cluster name.

 The properties that are passed to the emr on eks blueprint stack are defined as such: